NEMESIS-7/Library_Management_System/README.md

 1. **Book Management**:
    - Add and remove books as they become available or otherwise.
-   - Store information about each book, including title, author, and ISBN.
+   - Store information about a book, including title, author, and ISBN.
    - Check the availability of each book.

 2. **Member Management**: